concord-consortium/codap/v3/README.md

 ---

-# Developer instructions
+## Developer instructions

+CODAP v3 is being developed alongside CODAP v2 in the same [codap](https://github.com/concord-consortium/codap) repository.
+During this period of active development on both versions, `master` continues to be the master/main branch for v2 development while `main` is the master/main branch for v3 development.

 ### Initial steps

 1. Clone [this repo](https://github.com/concord-consortium/codap) and `cd` into its `v3` directory
+2. Checkout the `main` branch
-2. Run `npm install` to install dependencies
+3. Run `npm install` to install dependencies
-3. Run `npm start` to run `webpack-dev-server` in development mode with hot module replacement
+4. Run `npm start` to run `webpack-dev-server` in development mode with hot module replacement

 #### Run using HTTPS